Ordinary primes for some varieties with extra endomorphisms: Hodge-Tate theoretic input

-\subsection{Hodge-Tate theoretic input.}
+\section{Hodge-Tate theoretic input}

-Return to the general setting in which $A$ is an abelian variety defined over $k$ of dimension $g$, $E$ a Galois number field that embeds into $\End(A)\otimes \Q$, and~$\ell$ is a rational prime totally split in $E$.
-We will assume that~$k$ contains $E$ and that the extension $k/E$ is Galois.
+Return to the general setting in which $A$ is an abelian variety defined over $k$ of dimension $g$ and $E$ a Galois number field that embeds into $\End(A)\otimes \Q$.
+Throughout this section we will assume that~$k$ contains $E$, that the extension $k/E$ is Galois, and that $\ell$ is a rational prime totally split in $k$.